dwyl/learn-elasticsearch/README.md

  (_you're in for a treat!_)

-Once you know a bit about Elixir, writing to an ElasticSearch cluster is quite straight forward thanks to @'s module `tirexs`
+Once you know a bit about Elixir, writing to an ElasticSearch cluster is quite straight forward thanks to @Zatvobor's module `tirexs`
 see: https://github.com/Zatvobor/tirexs#getting-started

 We've included a simple Write/Read example in